 The problem with gluing Boots in general, but especially Ugg Boots is how flexible they are.

-If you use a regular polyurethane glue like Gorilla glue for this, it’s going to crack and break apart when you start walking in them.
+If you use a regular polyurethane adhesive like Gorilla glue for this, it’s going to crack and break apart when you start walking in them.

 Instead, I recommend you use Shoe Goo, from Eclectic products.
 It’s specially designed to be used for this exact purpose.